htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     ``PostCmdExitSignal``.
 The exit status of a post command without one of ``SuccessPostExitCode`` or ``SuccessPostExitSignal`` defined is
     ignored. :index:`TotalSuspensions<single: TotalSuspensions; ClassAd job attribute>`

+:index:`ToE<single: ToE; ClassAd job attribute>` :index:`ClassAd job attribute<single: ClassAd job attribute; ToE>`

+``ToE``
+    ToE stands for Ticket of Execution, and is itself a nested classad that describes how a job was terminated by the execute machine.
+    See the :doc:`/users-manual/managing-a-job` section for full details.

 :index:`job ClassAd attribute<single: job ClassAd attribute; TotalSuspensions>`